The Ultra Low Emission Zone (ULEZ) replaced the T-Charge on 8 April 2019.

 Yes, the ULEZ fee is in addition to the congestion charge.

-The congestion charge is an £11.50 daily charge for driving a vehicle within the charging zone between 7am and 6pm, Monday to Friday.
+The congestion charge is a £15 daily charge for driving a vehicle within the charging zone between 7am and 10pm, every day except Christmas Day (25th December).

 Minimum emission standards:

 - Euro 3 for motorcycles, mopeds, motorised tricycles and quadricycles (L category)

 - Euro 4 (NOx) for petrol cars, vans, minibuses and other specialist vehicles